kardashevsky/itmo_ods_course/README.md

 Main flow:
 1. User submits a medical question via the Web UI.
-2. Backend calls Retriever (FAISS/Chroma) to find relevant document chunks.
+2. Backend calls Retriever (Chroma) to find relevant document chunks.
 3. The query and context are used to construct a prompt.
 4. LLM (Mistral or Hugging Face) generates a grounded answer.
 5. Answer and source snippets are returned to the UI.